 - Stimulate the nervous system's parasympathetic response — the "rest and digest" state

-That last point matters.
+That last point matters too.
 Most of us live in low-grade fight-or-flight most of the day.
 The scalp has a high concentration of nerve endings, and sustained, rhythmic pressure there sends a clear signal to your nervous system to downregulate.
 People often leave looking visibly different — less guarded, softer in the face.

 Who It's For